cxjosh/joshcx/content/about.md

 type:
 - post
 - posts
-weight: 10
-series:
-- Hugo 101
-aliases:
-- /blog/migrate-from-jekyll/
 ---

 ## who am  `i?`
+greetings earthlings 👽

-greetings earthlings, i am joshua. a 22 year old infrastructure engineer with a iron deficiency. this blog is a place for me to post cool skid stuff that i do which includes exploits, research and in the wild assessments.
+i am joshua. a 22 year old infrastructure engineer with a iron deficiency.

+this blog is a place for me to post cool skid stuff that i do which includes exploits, research and in the wild assessments.

 enquiries can be sent to admin@josh.cx

 thanks for your time nerds

+p.s i hate capital letters